 Our philosophy as a school is to find the most reasonable and effective plan that balances the priorities between all the many-faceted needs of our students and families.
 At this time, we believe the most feasible and effective approach is to treat each class/cohort as a “family unit”—a small group of classmates and their teacher who will intentionally do school together physically.
 They will see each other’s faces, and learn and grow and play together!
 We will expand handwashing and sanitation throughout the day.
 We will eliminate or minimize any contact between classes, for the sake of preventing wide-spread contact.
 But within their classroom, students and teachers will experience much of their previous normal interactions.

 For this reason, we will need parents to commit to and be proactive about monitoring their child’s health.
 Just as you would not want someone to knowingly send their sick child to school, we all need to commit to erring on the side of caution with keeping our own children home proactively.

 We will also modify how we handle extra-curricular activities and encore classes so that classes are not mingling with each other or having non-essential travel through public spaces.

 In accordance with CDC and County guidelines, we are asking all parents/guardians to wear masks while they are in the building.

-Students in Early Childhood through 2nd grade will not be required to wear masks in their classrooms.
-In addition, EC-2nd students will not be required to wear masks during drop off and pick up.
+Students in Early Childhood through Junior Kindergarten will NOT be required to wear masks in their classrooms.
+In addition, EC to Jr. Kindergarten students will not be required to wear masks during drop off and pick up.
 (Although again, parents/guardians must wear masks.)
 In place of mask-wearing, these students will have their own separate entrances to prevent intermingling with the older students.

 Will there be a distance-learning option?